-Christ said, "If ye love me, keep my commandments.
-And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever; Even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you" (John 14:15-17).
+Christ said, "If ye love Me, keep My commandments.
+And I will pray the Father, and He shall give you another Comforter, that he may abide with you for ever; Even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know Him; for He dwelleth with you, and shall be in you" (John 14:15-17).
 Jesus said very plainly that He would send another Comforter to comfort His people after His departure.
 To understand this, we apply the rule: "precept upon precept, line upon line, here a little and there a little" (Isaiah 28:10).
 Consider another usage of the word another.
 "And the Spirit of the LORD will come upon thee, and thou shalt prophesy with them, and shalt be turned into another man. ...
 And it was so, that when he had turned his back to go from Samuel, God gave him another heart: and all those signs came to pass that day" (1 Samuel 10:6, 9).
 Saul became another man; yet bodily he was still the same.
 His experience made him another.

 Christ explains: "I will not leave you comfortless: I will come to you" (John 14:18).
 Christ said that He would come to His disciples as another Comforter.
-This is quite appropriate since the Bible plainly tells us who the Comforter is.
-The Greek word parakletos, translated "Comforter," is used five times in the Bible.
-Four times the word is translated "Comforter" and the other time it is translated "Advocate."
-Here the Bible clearly states who the Comforter is: "My little children, these things write I unto you, that ye sin not.
+The Bible tells us who the Comforter is.
+The Greek word parakletos, translated "Comforter," is used five times in the Bible (John 14:16; 14:26; 15:26; 16:7; 1 John 2:1).
+Four times it is translated "Comforter" and the other time translated "Advocate."
+The Bible clearly states who the Comforter is: "My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate [parakletos = Comforter] with the Father, Jesus Christ the righteous" (1 John 2:1).
-Thus the Bible has revealed that Jesus Christ is our Comforter.

-Christ our Lord is that very Comforter who comes to us who the Bible refers to as the Holy Spirit (John 14:26).
-Who is the Holy Spirit?
+Christ our Lord is that very Comforter who comes to us who the Bible refers to as the holy Spirit (John 14:26).
+Who is the holy Spirit?
 The Bible answers: "Now the Lord is that Spirit: and where the Spirit of the Lord is, there is liberty" (2 Corinthians 3:17).
 The Lord is that Spirit, yet who is the Lord?
-The Bible answers: "But to us there is but one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him" (1 Corinthians 8:6).
-So, Jesus Christ is the Lord, the Lord is that Spirit, and therefore Christ is that Spirit that God sends as "the Spirit of his Son" (Galatians 4:6) as our Comforter - and the only Parakletos mentioned in Scripture is Christ Himself.
+The Bible answers: "But to us there is but one God, the Father, of whom are all things, and we in Him; and one Lord Jesus Christ, by whom are all things, and we by Him" (1 Corinthians 8:6).
+So, Jesus Christ is the Lord, the Lord is that Spirit, and therefore Christ is that Spirit that God sends to us as "the Spirit of His Son" (Galatians 4:6) as our Comforter - and the only parakletos mentioned in Scripture is Jesus Christ Himself.